containers/quadlet/docs/Fileformat.md

-   By default the container runs with no capabilities (due to DropCapabilities='all'), if any specific caps are needed you can list add them with this key.
+   By default the container runs with no capabilities (due to DropCapabilities='all'), if any specific caps are needed you can add them with this key.
 For example using `AddCapability=CAP_DAC_OVERRIDE`.
 This can be listed multiple times.